 It’s essential to recognize that each employer often has unique disability insurance policies.
 These policies can vary significantly regarding coverage, eligibility criteria, and the process for claiming benefits.
 For instance, while one employer might offer a comprehensive package that includes both short-term and long-term disability benefits, another might only provide basic coverage or, in some cases, none.
 This disparity can lead to gaps in coverage during a transition period, potentially leaving individuals vulnerable.

-The terms and conditions of these policies can differ.
+The terms and conditions of these long-term disability policies can differ.
 Some employers may have a waiting period before new employees are eligible for benefits, while others offer immediate coverage.
 The definition of ‘disability’ can vary from one policy to another, influencing what conditions are covered and the extent of the benefits.
 Additionally, the duration of benefits, whether capped at a certain time limit or continued until retirement age, is another critical factor to examine.

 Another point to consider is the portability of your long-term disability insurance.
 Some policies allow you to take your coverage when you change jobs, which can be a significant advantage.
 However, this is only sometimes the case, and understanding the portability options of your current and prospective employer’s policies is vital.